DamilolaAhmadu/ml-agriculture/README.md

 - "pH": value of the soil
 - "crop": categorical values that contain various crops (target variable).

-Each row in this dataset represents various measures of the soil in a particular field.
+Each row in this dataset represent various measures of the soil in a particular field.
 Based on these measurements, the crop specified in the "crop" column is the optimal choice for that field.

 ## Dependencies
 - matplotlib